-Contemporary Opinion on the System of Contracting.
-By the seventeenth century, as we have shown elsewhere, there developed a divorce between operative skill and eminence in the designing of buildings, and there appeared a kind of mason who, unlike the great majority of masons in mediæval and modern times, dealt on a large scale in stone and employed many craftsmen on the contracts he undertook.
-Though the distinction between architect or surveyor on the one hand, and workman or contractor on the other, was not complete, it was far enough advanced to produce comment and criticism by the former upon the latter.
+hand, and workman or contractor on the other, was not complete, it was far enough advanced to produce comment and criticism by the former upon the latter.
 Such criticism might arise in two ways: the architect, as designer, had views about the quality of work done by craftsmen and their ability to understand and follow his intentions, and secondly, as surveyor and custodian of the employer's interests, he had necessarily to be concerned about the prices charged by contractors and the measurement of work done by them.
-The contractor, no doubt, had views about the surveyor, but we know little or nothing about We are better informed about the views of architects, who were more them. given to recording them in manuscript2 and in print.3 There is also extant at least one record of the opinion of a man who belonged to neither class, that of Thomas Baker, writing in 1707, on Ralph Simons and Gilbert Wigge, two Cambridge masons who designed a second court for St. John's College, Cambridge, and undertook to build it between 1598 and 1602, for $\pounds 3,400.^4$ This plan seemed to Baker "a way of building not so allowable in works intended for posterity," and presumably he would have preferred the mediæval way of keeping the work under the control of a custos operis.
+The contractor, no doubt, had views about the surveyor, but we know little or nothing about them.
+We are better informed about the views of architects, who were more given to recording them in manuscript2 and in print.3 There is also extant at least one record of the opinion of a man who belonged to neither class, that of Thomas Baker, writing in 1707, on Ralph Simons and Gilbert Wigge, two Cambridge masons who designed a second court for St. John's College, Cambridge, and undertook to build it between 1598 and 1602, for $\pm 3,400.4$ This plan seemed to Baker "a way of building not so allowable in works intended for posterity," and presumably he would have preferred the mediæval way of keeping the work under the control of a custos operis.
 The result was satisfactory neither to the College, which obtained only "a slight and crazy building," nor to the contractors, who were ruined, and suffered imprisonment in the course of litigation with the College.5